Q – Which of the dog fencing systems is right for me and my dogs?

 Q – Should I buy the kit with the Plastic Mesh or the one with the Welded Wire option?

-A - In terms of which material to use, most dogs are fine with the plastic (standard).
+A - This is only an option on our fence extension arms.
+In terms of which material to use, most dogs are fine with the plastic (standard).
 The only people who really need to consider the welded wire (heavy duty) option are those folks whose dogs might be inclined to try to get a mouthful of the material and hang from the fence.
 The plastic fence is very strong and great for impact but point loads on the joints like those applied with a dog's tooth can snap the joint and make a hole.

 Q – My existing fence has gaps at the bottom and I am afraid my dog will dig under the existing fence and escape.
 What can I do to prevent this?

-Q – Do I need any special arms for gates?
+Q – Do I need any special arm extensions or hardware for gates?

-Q – Can this be used on chain link fence?
+Q – Can the Dog Proofer Products be used on chain link fence?

-A – It can indeed, you’ll just need to know the diameters of your posts and buy U-Bolts, either from us or ones that you source locally.
+A – It can indeed.
+In fact all of our systems work on 99.9% of all fence types when using our installation guidelines.
+If you are considering arm extensions, you may need to know the diameters of your posts and buy U-Bolts, either from us or ones that you source locally.
 Something to keep in mind with chain link fences – Typically the gate posts and corner posts are a wider diameter than the line posts.

 Q – I am not incredibly mechanically inclined… Can I install this myself?

-A – All of our products are designed to be hone owner installed.
+A – All of our products are designed to be home owner installed.
 That said, should you need any guidance, we are available Monday through Friday and would be more than happy to help you with any questions you may have.
+It never hurts to have a "handy" friend present to make things go smoother.

 Q – Can you help me figure out what I need to order?

 A – Absolutely.
-Feel free to email any photos, diagrams and / or measurements you may have to email@example.com and we’d be happy to assist you with planning the best solution for your yard.
+Feel free to email any photos, diagrams and / or measurements you may have to firstname.lastname@example.org or give us a call at 888-211-0617 and we’d be happy to assist you with planning the best solution for your yard.

 Q – Do you only offer 100’ kits?

-A – We primarily sell 100’ kits for a few reasons.
+A – We primarily sell 100’ kits but 50' kits are also available on some systems.
 First, both the welded wire and the plastic mesh come in 100’ rolls, making the 100’ kits the most logical way for us to package them.
 Also, in a kit form, naturally the per-item price can be lowered as opposed to a parts order.
 Lastly, offering a “kit” allows us to offer some amount of savings on the shipping element of the product.
 Should you need an odd amount that falls somewhere in between kits, please contact us and we can both help you figure out what would work best and also quote you several options to be sure to find the most cost-effective solution for your needs.

 Still have questions?